ysugimoto/webassembly-lua/README.md

 return hello_world()
 ```

 `webassembly-lua` will export function name as script filename.
-For example, if you wrote script as `hello_world.lua`, the `webassembly-lua` will compile and export function as `hello_world`.
+For example, if you wrote script as `hello_world.lua`, it be will be compiled and exported function as `hello_world`.

-You need to return some string value in each script for now.
+__You need to return some string value in each script for now.__

 ### Compile as WebAssembly program